 If you’re just getting into chalk painting, it can be hard to identify what piece of furniture you want to chalk paint.
 Going for a large, antique, beveled or carved piece, with a lot of required fixes probably isn’t your best bet.
-Instead, here are a few tips to picking out potential chalk painting pieces.
+Instead, look for something a little easier.

-As with any new endeavor it’s important to start with something easy.
+As with any new endeavor, it’s important to start with something easy.
 Pick a piece of furniture that is simple, with clean lines, and a “not so beat up” exterior.
 For instance, choosing a side table that has straight lines instead of carved edges would be much easier to paint.

 Pick Out a Quality Piece of Wood Furniture

 If you’re going to invest in the time and money of chalk painting, you might as well make sure that you’re painting quality pieces.
 Make sure to check the wood for wood rot, cracking and chipping.
 You’ll also want to make sure that the piece you choose is sturdy.
 Wood can always be re-enforced, but unless you know how to do this, it’s better to find something that is already solidly stable.

 Stay Away from Real Antiques

 Remember, many people will claim they are selling an antique.
 To be considered an antique, the furniture piece must be at least 100 years old.
 There are a number of additional requirements, which you can find here.
 The smartest thing to do is to research the piece you have in order to find out if what you bought (or are going to buy) is actually an antique, or just something old.

 Check the Price Tag

-Before investing in a $200 buffet that you plan to give a beautiful, chalk painted makeover.
-Consider all of the investing you’ll have to throw into this one piece of furniture.
+Before investing in a $200 buffet you plan to give a beautiful, chalk-painted makeover.
+Consider the investment you’ll have to throw into this one piece of furniture.
 Chalk paint, although easy to use and overall awesome, is relatively expensive compared to other paints.
-You also need to invest in wax, hardware, brushes and any other additional add-ons you’d like to make on this potential project (i.e. antiquing wax, drawer liners, sandpaper, etc.)
+You also need to invest in wax, hardware, brushes, and any other additional add-ons you’d like to make on this potential project (i.e. antiquing wax, drawer liners, sandpaper, etc.)

 Another thing to consider is the value of your time.
 Chalk painting is a process, and the bigger the piece, the longer the process.
 Make sure you aren’t cutting the value of your time short.
-Remember, if you’re upcycling a piece of furniture for yourself, or for profit, there is nothing more valuable than your time.
+Remember, if you’re upcycling a piece of furniture for yourself, or for-profit, there is nothing more valuable than your time.

-So where can you find these high quality pieces of furniture at a low price?
-There are plenty of places to look:
+So where can you find these high-quality pieces of furniture at a low price?
+There are plenty of places to look.

 I find some great deals on furniture here.
 However, there are also a lot of posts where people charge way too much for their furniture.
 When you find a great deal, the catch is that you must be willing to drop everything and pick it up immediately.
 This is very inconvenient for me as I have 4 small children and a crazy schedule.